Tips for fly fisherman

 Silhouette Mode is by far the least productive mode for surface presentations; there are two reasons.
 Look at page 62 of Buck Bug Magic.
 First, a surface oriented Atlantic salmon would ask you for a pair of sunglasses to scan the surface.
 Second, with a low in the horizon strong sun sees floating objects as colorless and dark objects again see page 62.
 In the days before the George River when I didn't know what I didn't know.
 I seem to remember that the salmon I hooked were mid water.
 Fishing for Pacific salmon involved weighted flies sometimes with barbells.
 To hook Atlantic salmon in a strong upstream sun I would use very much my same equipment including a floating line but not a floating leader.
 I would select my flies all with up eye hooks.
 I would make 90 degree casts and possibly encourage sinking to at least a foot from the surface.

 - Richard Boccaccio is a buyer of Buck Bug Magic: Catch More Atlantic Salmon who in reading the book came up with a great idea of his own which he tested himself with good results he shared with me.
 I have not tried his method because I have not fished but I am sure it works.
 The key to Buck Bug Magic is making deer hair flies wake over the river's surface which appeals to Atlantic salmon.
 On page 15 of Buck Bug Magic there is a diagram of how the leverage of a down eye hook actually causes the fly to rise to the surface and make a wake as it travels over the river's surface.
 The problem Richard recognized is the down eye hook alone doesn't always furnish sufficient leverage and the fly will ride below the surface of the water especially if the water's surface has waves.
 Richard's idea is to attach the leader to the fly so the attached leader adds additional leverage to the buck bug fly tied on a down eye hook.
-The attachment of leader to the down eye hook is to insert the leader's tag end to the underside of the ye of the down eye hook so the tag ends comes out on the top of the fly.
+The attachment of leader to the down eye hook is to insert the leader's tag end to the underside of the eye of the down eye hook so the tag ends comes out on the top of the fly.
 I have never tied this knot but a quick perusal of Practical Fishing Knots by Mark Sosin and Lefty Kreh, The Lyons Press, 1981 will supply some useful knots.
-The George Harvey dry fly knot on page 197 might do the job.
 Richard is improving the leverage applied to the buck bug which is the very essence of Buck Bug Magic's intent to make each buck bug wake as well as possible which requires as much leverage as possible being applied to each buck bug's down eye hook.